nablanco/product-preview-card/README.md

 Build out a product preview card component and get it to look as close as possible to the design preview and style-guide.

-Important note: I followed the intstructions literally, and so the webpage link below will only work at the specified 375px and 1440px.
+Important note: I followed the screen sizing in the style guide literally, and so the webpage will only work at the specified 375px and 1440px.
 In the future, I will have the component change from vertical to horizontal at a screen width in-between the two.
 ### The challenge

 Users should be able to: